Categories

 Mechanism of action

-When the target sequence is not bound, the stem region forms a close proximity between the fluorescent group and the quenching group (<10 Å)。当靶序列扩增后,环区与靶序列杂交导致茎环结构打开,淬灭效应解除(图2)。该构象转换可实现单核苷酸多态性(SNP)的高分辨率检测。
+When the target sequence is not bound, the stem region forms a close proximity between the fluorophore and the quencher (<10 Å)。当靶序列扩增后,环区与靶序列杂交导致茎环结构打开,淬灭效应解除(图2)。该构象转换可实现单核苷酸多态性(SNP)的高分辨率检测。

 • Low background signal (background quenching efficiency >95%)